Fraunhofer-AISEC/measured-boot-tools/README.md

-# TPM PCR Tools
+# Measured Boot Tools

 > :warning: **Note:** These tools are work in progress and not to be used in production!

 ## Overview

-These tools parse and pre-calculate the values of Trusted Platform Module (TPM) Platform Configuration Registers (PCRs), as well as the measurement registers (MRTD and RTMRs) of Intel TDX-based platforms.
+These tools parse or precompute the values of Trusted Platform Module (TPM) Platform Configuration Registers (PCRs), as well as the measurement registers (MRTD and RTMRs) of Intel TDX-based platforms and AMD SEV-SNP-based platforms.

 The calculation tools can be used to calculate the golden reference values for remote attestation based on the built UEFI firmware, Linux kernel, kernel commandline and configuration parameters.